Changissnz/nu_merchant_principal/README.md

 What is a truth on an enduring pride, after the dealing with a threat through a combination of open and closed methodologies, is that the pride survives.
+But is that really representative of pride, by the first definition, or is the survival of any group (pride) under an identity all there is to pride as proof in practice?